top of page

 Herbert Chang

 I'm excited to work with students to develop their core social science areas through student-led projects, whether it's in politics, public policy, AI, or sociology.
 We can always find the right data and computational tools for each project, so long as they bring interest and motivation.
+I am also committed to helping students succeed later in their careers, whether it is for further study or transition to industry.

 Undergraduate Researchers